 These forts, designed to defend Kabul from attack, were little more than isolated prisons for the "defenders" inside.
-On quiet evenings, men inside howled like beying hounds in lonliness and fear.
+On quiet evenings, men inside howled like baying hounds in loneliness and fear.
 They fired parachute flares into the night sky and shot at them with heavy machine guns out of boredom.
-One commander, Auseph, boasted that he was able to get the forts to shoot at each other.
+One commander, Ausef, boasted that he was able to get the forts to shoot at each other.

 copyright 2005©David Dienstag